eBay/goose/README.md

 2. Check in the relevant files
 3. Profit!

-The service sends events for both "VERIFY" actions, like when a pull request is created, as well as "COMMIT" actions, which are when the change actually needs to take place.
-For VERIFY actions, these will be represented in the PR status.
+The service sends events for both `VERIFY` actions, like when a pull request is created, as well as `COMMIT` actions, which are when the change actually needs to take place.
+For `VERIFY` actions, these will be represented in the PR status.

 ## How?